Today I’m going to teach how you to appear more confident.

 You know how I did it?

 By taking a deep breath, slowing down, and practicing.
-I still get really nervous, but I’ve learned to manage it so well that nobody notices.
+I still get nervous, but I’ve learned to manage it so well that nobody notices.

 What’s the importance of slowing down?
 When you get nervous, your voice tends to go up a few notes and you’ll talk faster than you realize.
 These are two dead ringers for “scaredy cat.”